OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

   :align: right
   :target: http://openlayers.org/

-This Quick Start describes some basic steps on how to start working with OpenLayers3 creating a basic map, adding raster and vector layers and styling features.
+This Quick Start describes some basic steps required to start working with OpenLayers3: creating a basic map, adding raster and vector layers and styling features.

 OpenLayers3 is a light-weight mapping library for web and mobile clients which users modern browser technologies, such as HTML5, WebGL and CSS3.